United States Foreign Service: FSOA and oral assessments

-The various parts of the oral assessment are aggregated and scored on a seven-point scale.
-At the end of the day a candidate will be informed if their score met the 5.25 cutoff score necessary to continue their candidacy.
+The various parts of the oral assessment/FSOA are scored on a seven-point scale; these individual scores are then aggregated.
+At the end of the day, a candidate will be informed if their score met the 5.25 cutoff score necessary to continue their candidacy.
 This score becomes relevant again after the final suitability review.
-Successfully passing the oral assessment grants a candidate a conditional offer of employment.
+Successfully passing the oral assessment/FSOA earns a candidate a conditional offer of employment.

 Clearances and final suitability review

-Candidates must then obtain a Class 1 (Worldwide Available) medical clearance, top secret security clearance, and suitability clearance.
-Depending upon the candidate's specific career track, they may also require eligibility for a top secret Sensitive Compartmented Information (TS/SCI) clearance.
-Once a candidate's clearance information has been obtained, a Final Suitability Review decides if this candidate is appropriate for employment in the Foreign Service.
-If so, the candidate's name is moved to the Register.
+Candidates must then obtain a Class 1 (worldwide available) medical clearance, top secret security clearance, and suitability clearance.
+Depending upon the candidate's specific career track, they may also require eligibility for a top secret sensitive compartmented information (TS/SCI) clearance.
+Once a candidate's clearance information has been obtained, a final suitability review decides if this candidate is appropriate for employment in the Foreign Service.
+If so, the candidate's name is moved to the register.

 Failure to obtain any of these clearances can result in a candidate's eligibility being terminated.
-It can be difficult for a candidate to receive a TOP SECRET clearance if they have extensive foreign travel, dual citizenship, non-United States citizen family members, foreign spouses, drug use, financial problems or a poor record of financial practices, frequent gambling, and allegiance or de facto allegiance to a foreign state.
-Additionally, it can be difficult for anyone who has had a significant health problem to receive a Class 1 Medical Clearance.
+It can be difficult for a candidate to receive a top-secret clearance if they have extensive foreign travel, dual citizenship, non-United States citizen family members, foreign spouses, drug use, financial problems or a poor record of financial practices, frequent gambling, and allegiance or de facto allegiance to a foreign state.
+Additionally, it can be difficult for anyone who has had a significant health problem to receive a Class 1 medical clearance.

-The Foreign Service rejected all candidates with HIV until 2008 when it decided to consider candidates on a case by case basis.
+The Foreign Service rejected all candidates with HIV until 2008 when it decided to consider candidates on a case-by-case basis.
 The State Department said it was responding to changes in HIV treatment, but the policy change came after a decision by the US Court of Appeals for the District of Columbia in Taylor v.
 Rice that suggested the ban on HIV-positive applicants would not survive a lawsuit challenging it.